Dre Campbell Farm

 6. Soap Spray

-A simple insecticidal soap spray can cause stink bugs to dehydrate and die if sprayed directly on them.
+A simple insecticide soap spray can cause stink bugs to dehydrate and die if applied directly to them.

 Mix one teaspoon of liquid dish soap with 1 quart of water.
 Spray the solution directly on the bugs.